How to Become a Radio Broadcaster: Education and Career Roadmap

 Learn how to become a radio broadcaster.
 Research the education and career requirements, training information and experience required for starting a career as a radio broadcaster.

-While a high school diploma is required, employers typically prefer applicants with a bachelor's degree.
-Enrolling in a bachelor's degree program will provide students with an opportunity to gain experience in the field and prepare them for work in the industry.
+While a high school diploma may be all that is required to work as a radio broadcaster, employers typically prefer applicants with a bachelor's degree.
+Enrolling in a bachelor's degree program in a subject like journalism, broadcasting or communications can provide students with an opportunity to gain experience in the field and prepare them for work in the industry.
 The table below includes the main requirements to become a radio broadcaster:

 |Degree Level||High school diploma is standard, but many employers seek a bachelor's degree*|